wrapl/minilang/docs/library/general.rst

       isconstant([1, 2, 3]) :> nil
       isconstant((1, 2, 3)) :> (1, 2, 3)
       isconstant((1, [2], 3)) :> nil

-:mini:`fun print(Values: any, ...): nil`
-   Prints :mini:`Values` to standard output,  converting to strings if necessary.

 :mini:`fun replace(Var₁: any, ..., Varₙ: any, Value: any)`